-nk Zanfino, Dr. William A. Caldwell, President William McKeefery, Trustee Chairman Dr. Claude Burrill, Chancellor Ralph Dungan and Associate Dean Mark Karp. the William Paterson peacon
+More than 500 people attended WPC's dedication ceremonies on Sunday.
+From the left are Senior Class President Jack D'Ambrosio, Rabbi Martin Freedman, Vice-Presidet Frank Zanfino, Dr. William A. Caldwell, President William McKeefery, Trustee Chairman Dr. Claude Burrill, Chancellor Ralph Dungan and Associate Dean Mark Karp.

-alume 40, Number 🕏 5

-WAYNE, NEW JERSEY 67470

 Serving the College Community Since 1936

+Volume 40, Number 6

+WAYNE, NEW JERSEY 07470

 October 8, 1974

-ungan predicts 'radical changes' at dedication
+Dungan predicts 'radical changes' at dedication

-Ralph H. Dungan, chancellor of the department of higher education, told more than 500 people at WPC's dedication ceremonies Sunday that "fadical changes" will take place in the state's higher educational structure.
-Dungan joined WPC President William J. McKeefery, Trustee Chairman Dr. Claude W. Burrill, Associate Dean Dr. Mark Karp and Dr. William A. Caldwell at the ceremonies, marking the completion of a \$20 million construction program, "Higher education is too expensive to be a frivolous endeavor," said Dungan.
-The chancellor, optomistic about the future, said "I am not unmindful. . . that the days ahead are not easy.
+President McKeefery addresses the crowd at WPC's dedication ceremonies of Caldwell Plaza on Sunday.
+By JOHN A. BYRNE Ralph H. Dungan, chancellor of the department of higher education, told more than 500 people at WPC's dedication ceremonies Sunday that "radical changes" will take place in the state's higher educational structure.
+Dungan joined WPC President William J. McKeefery, Trustee Chairman Dr. Claude W. Burrill, Associate Dean Dr. Mark Karp and Dr. William A. Caldwell at the ceremonies, marking the completion of a \$20 million construction program.
+"Higher education is too expensive to be a frivolous endeavor," "Higher education is too expensive to be a frivolous endeavor," said Dungan.
+The chancellor, optomistic about the future, said "I am not unmindful... that the days ahead are not easy.
 We're going to have to prove that we use the resources in a prudent and effective manner."
 Limited Enrollments He also indicated that limits may be placed on the number of students admitted to New Jersey state colleges to combat college budget deficits.
 "The revenue situation in the years ahead is going to make difficult the maximum utilization of all the buildings," he said, referring to the Science Complex and Student Center.
 Dungan said that students will have to address themselves to their studies more seriously in the future.
-"There aren't white hats and black hats, good guys and bad guys. . . the enemy is the economic ngan.
-Dr. William A. Cald ell and President
+"There aren't white hats and black hats, good guys and bad guys. . . the enemy is the economic situation."
+(Continued on page 10)